inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 I can find for "landskap").
 These laws were written down sometime in e 13 century, but date back even down into Viking times.
-The oldest one is e Vastgota law which clearly has pagan influences, inly covered wi some Christian stuff.
+The oldest one is e Vastgota law which clearly has pagan influences, inly covered wi some stuff.
 In is law, we find a page about "lekare", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of "lekare".